jaseeva/Wordsquiz-with-React/README.md

 - empty states are handled (mostly)

 **Setup:**
 Works only locally for now.
+Make sure you have node.js installed.
-From the root folder, `npm start` to run the server; From the /client folder `npm start` to run the app; Test file that can be uploaded is in /files/words.csv
+From the root folder, run `npm install` and then `npm start` to run the server; From the /client folder `npm start` to run the app; Test file that can be uploaded is in /files/words.csv